 01Books and Movies

-Trading psychology books are relevant to new and experienced traders, because while many people don't realize it, successful trading is mostly psychological.
+Trading psychology books are relevant to new and experienced traders because while many people don't realize it, successful trading is mostly psychological.
 Trading in the Zone by Mark Douglas is a great book for traders with some market experience.
 Reminiscences of a Stock Operator is a classic book written in 1923, by Edwin Lefevre.
-It's a great story about one of biggest personalities in trading history--Jesse Livermore--and contains loads of humor and trading insights, despite it's age.
+It's a great story about one of the biggest personalities in trading history— Jesse Livermore—and contains loads of humor and trading insights, despite its age.

-If the trader in your life is more into video, the List of Trading Movies, Documentaries and TV Shows is sure to have something they haven't seen.
+If the trader in your life is more into the video, the List of Trading Movies, Documentaries, and TV Shows is sure to have something they haven't seen.